dopherdo/3d-koi-fish-reconstruction/README.md

-# 3D Object Reconstruction
+# 3D Koi Fish Reconstruction

-This project implements a 3D reconstruction pipeline for capturing and reconstructing 3D objects using structured light and stereo vision.
-The system uses two calibrated cameras and a projector to capture the object's geometry and color information.
+This project implements a 3D reconstruction pipeline for capturing and reconstructing a koi fish model using structured light and stereo vision.
+The system uses two calibrated cameras and a projector to capture the object's geometry and color information, with a focus on preserving the intricate details and colors of the koi fish.

 ## Features

-- Structured light pattern decoding
+- Structured light pattern decoding for precise 3D capture
-- Stereo camera calibration
+- Stereo camera calibration for accurate depth estimation
-- Foreground/background segmentation
+- Foreground/background segmentation using color images
-- 3D point cloud reconstruction with color
+- 3D point cloud reconstruction with color preservation
-- Visualization tools
+- Visualization tools for inspecting the reconstruction

 ## Project Structure